-The school day begins promptly at 8:00 a.m. with an assembly, advisor meeting, class meeting, or class.
-All students are expected to be seated in assembly or in their homeroom each morning when the 8:00 a.m. bell rings.
-Arrivals after 8:00 a.m. will be considered tardy.
+With the exception of days two and six, the school day begins promptly at 8:00 a.m. with an assembly, advisor meeting, or class meeting.
+Days two and six begin at 8:50.
+All students are expected to be seated in assembly, in their homeroom each morning, or logged into the School's distance-learning platform when the 8:00 a.m. bell rings, unless otherwise directed by their teacher, the Division Head, or the Head of School.
+Arrivals after 8:00 a.m. (or 8:50 on days two and six) will be considered tardy.
 A late student must report immediately to the Upper School office.
 A parent should call the office if a student is going to be more than 15 minutes late.
 If a student is to be late because of a doctor's appointment, the student or parent should give the school twenty-four hours advance notice.
 If no advance notice is given, the student must return to school with a note from the doctor's office indicating the time and date of the appointment.
 Failure to do so will result in a "tardy."